Calvin Trillin is often introduced by category.

 Calvin Trillin represents a mode of American writing that looks easier than it is.

 He can make a reader think the piece simply arrived that way, casual and perfectly placed, as if the sentence had always been sitting there waiting.
-But the real achievement is harder.
+But the achievement is harder.
 He brought reporting discipline, comic timing, Jewish family intelligence, regional curiosity, and appetite into one recognizable voice.